antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

 ####Intro to InvokeDynmaic:

-The `inovkedynmaic` is a new bytecode operation that is introduced in Java 7.
+The `invokedynamic` is a new bytecode operation that is introduced in Java 7.
 The `invokedynamic` instruction allows **dynamic** linkage between a call site and the receiver of the call.
 All these things happen at run time.
 With the help of `invokedynamic` now Groovy can make faster decisions at run-time.
 Thanks to Java 7.

 From version Groovy 2.0 , Groovy uses `invokedynamic` byte-code to increase it performance.
 Note that before the introduction of `invokedynamic` Groovy used to work well.
 But all the work was done by Groovy compiler .
 Since `invokedynamic` are at byte-code level, using it in Groovy compilers will increase the performance and in fact it does.